 The extras are just that—supporting players in the main movie of your very own “Christmas Spectacular”.
 They’re not the stars and they rarely even have a speaking part, but most people would notice if the movie extras just suddenly disappeared, wouldn’t they?

 What Are Extra Christmas Activities???

-The extras encompass everything that isn’t a “given” about Christmas—gifts, Christmas dinner, a Christmas tree, etc. The extras are just that—extra stuff that your family has decided to engage in during the holidays for one of two purposes. #1 for “Tradition” (either new or old) purposes, or #2…to stress you out even more.
-Extras can be going the Nutcracker, having an ugly sweater party, or driving around to look at lights.
+Extra Christmas activities encompass everything that isn’t a “given” about Christmas like the gifts, Christmas dinner, a Christmas tree, etc. Christmas activities are extra stuff that your family has decided to engage in during the holidays for one of two purposes. #1 for “Tradition” (either new or old) purposes, or #2…to stress you out even more.
+Christmas activities can be going the Nutcracker, having an ugly sweater party, hosting a cookie swap, or driving around to look at lights.
 The extras are supposed to get you in the Christmas spirit, and maybe they do, but not without mainlining TUMS.

 So what did we learn here?
-Sometimes the extras are no fun.
-Sometimes the extras are actually painful (the blisters on my feet were legendary).
-But there’s a reason they’re “Extras”.
+Sometimes Extra Christmas Activities are no fun.
+Sometimes Extra Christmas Activities are actually painful (the blisters on my feet were legendary).
+But there’s a reason they’re extras.
 We don’t really need to do them if we don’t want to.
 If they don’t bring us joy, then no one will miss it.
-Don’t beat yourself up because everyone is Snapchatting their pictures in front of the tree or taking pictures at elaborate light displays.
+Don’t beat yourself up because everyone is Snapchatting their pictures in front of the Tree or taking pictures at elaborate light displays.
 If it makes you miserable, don’t do it.
 Hence why that trip to see the tree was our first and most likely last.